szymon-sawicki/cinema-app/README.md

 ## NEXT TASKS TO DO

-- write entities (infrastructure) for all domain objects and refactor all dao's
+- write tests for transforming to entities in domain and refactor dto's of movie (name -> title)
-- fix POM.XML
 - fix tests of CinemasService